 The spring and bulb holder in place.

 This shows the positive mounting of the rim to the headlight shell on the /2 only.
-The washer is made of rubber and its purpose it to retain the bolt so that it doesn’t fall out and get lost.
-If the shell and rim are perfectly round, then the retainer bolt will go in by finger.
+The washer is made of rubber and its purpose is to retain the bolt so that it doesn’t fall out and get lost.
+If the shell and rim are perfectly round, then the retainer bolt will go in by finger pressure.
 The headlight assembly would stay in well by itself, the bolt is only for insurance.
 If either is distorted in the slightest, the rim can jump off easily and the bolt prevents that.
 This bolt doesn’t need to be tightened up much.
 This one is an example of over tightening.
 It has bent the locating tab under the bolt, downwards just a bit.
 The tab should be horizontal.

 Electrical diagram for 1955-1960 /2